tom-h/Intro-OpenRefine/README.md

 * `headind_type` menu > `Facet` > `Text facet`
 * clear the filter

 Our text facet on the `heading_type` column now shows that there are two possible values: `language` or `(blank)`.
-In text facets we can change the terms in our categorization on the fly.
+In text facets we can change the terms in our categorisation on the fly.
 If we hover over `language` in the facet, we can `edit` and enter `language code`.

-We can also combine this with other filtering to further step through our categorization.
+We can also combine this with other filtering to further step through our categorisation.

 ###### steps: